 Krasas says that since the 1970s courts have been rewriting custody determination standards in gender-neutral language.
 The tender-years doctrine from the 19th century (held that young children needed their mothers) lost its legal standing decades ago.
 Being the “primary caretaker” is also no longer the overarching determinant of custody decisions.

 Nevertheless, most divorce-related custody decisions are made without the intercession of the courts.
 Litigated custody decisions focus on “the best interests of the child,” which still does not imply that there is only one fit parent.
 Indeed, most mothers and fathers who do not have primary custody of their children have never been proven unfit.
 Dad “gets” primary custody, but mom is not “unfit.”

-Remember, not having custody or not having your children live with her does not ever mean that a woman is not still that child’s mother.
+Remember, not having custody or not having her children live with her does not mean that a woman is not still the child’s mother.
 I should know, I am an NCM myself.
 According to our court order (that I approved and agreed to) my son sleeps over on Wednesdays and I have him every second weekend from Friday to Monday.
-We also share holidays etc. 50/50.
+We also share holidays 50/50.